Julia Ogden

 Recipe and Label Analysis

-Farmina N&D Pumpkin – Lamb, Pumpkin and Blueberry – Neutered Adult recipe was selected to represent the other products in the line for a detailed recipe and nutrient analysis.
+Farmina N&D PUMPKIN quail, pumpkin and pomegranate recipe was selected to represent the other products in the line for a detailed recipe and nutrient analysis.

 Label and nutrient data below are calculated using dry matter basis.